(Also, be sure to check out: http://help.reset360.com/en/articles/4098170-dr-sara-s-continuous-glucose-m)

 Ideally, you want your fasting blood sugar to be between 70-85 mg/dL (3.9-4.7 mmol/L).
 Also consider testing your post-prandial blood sugar two hours after a meal, which you want to be between 70-99 mg/dL (3.9-5.5 mmol/L).

-Information provided in this document is for informational purposes only.
-The information is a result of years of practice and experience by Sara Gottfried, MD.
+(Medical Disclaimer: Information provided in this email is for informational purposes only.
+The information is a result of years of practice and experience by Sara Gottfried, MD, our Scientific Advisor, or medical staff of our manufacturer's team.
 However, this information is NOT intended as a substitute for the advice provided by your physician or another healthcare professional, or any information contained on or in any product label or packaging.
+If you do not currently have a physician, you may find a local practitioner in your area here: https://www.ifm.org/find-a-practitioner)